fhalab/evSeq/README.md

 When using the GUI, begin by opening a terminal window then activating the ssSeq conda environment as below

     conda activate ssSeq

+On Windows, you may receive the below error the first time you try to activate an environment:

+    CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.

+The error can be fixed by entering the command

+    conda init bash

+and then repeating the 'conda activate' command.
+This step should fix the error permanently.

 With the conda environment active, you can now launch the graphic user interface (GUI).
 There are two ways to launch ssSeq through the GUI:
 1. If ssSeq was added to your PATH and ssSeqGui made executable (see [PATH Variable Setup](#PATH-Variable-Setup)), then the GUI can be opened by typing